 Which CRM is Best for You?

-When you factor in cost and features, Zoho is often a strong contender for small businesses.
+Zoho is often a strong contender for small businesses when you factor in cost and features.
 Zoho has a more robust feature set.
-A few things you can only do with Zoho CRM include: creating personalized customer journeys and analyze the performance of the processes involved; pulling up critical reports and data using voice commands; and making branded self-service e-catalogs for your customers.
+A few things you can only do with Zoho CRM include: creating personalized customer journeys and analyzing the performance of the processes involved, pulling up critical reports and data using voice commands, and making branded self-service e-catalogs for your customers.

 Zoho provides access to email, live chat, and phone support free of charge for users on all paid editions.
-Working with an authorized Zoho Partner will give you an additional layer of support.
+Working with an authorized Zoho Partner will give you additional support.
 HubSpot offers email and in-app support options across all paid editions.
-However, phone support is only available with Professional and Enterprise edition customers.
+However, phone support is only available to Professional and Enterprise edition customers.